EmilaStevenson/low-income-and-elderly-assistance/README.md

 3. Create a plot showing the states with the ten highest percentage of elderly returns.

-4. For each state, calculate the total tax liability (row 144) per taxpayer.
-Use the number of exemptions (row 15) as a proxy for the number of taxpayers.
+4. For each state, calculate the total tax liability (row 144) per person.
+Use the number of exemptions (row 15) as a proxy for the number of people in the household.
 Don’t forget that tax liability is given in thousands of dollars.
 What are the top 10 and bottom 10 states in this metric?
 Create a map to illustrate your findings.

-5. Pull the list of top 10 states with the highest percentage of <$1 tax returns.
-Do this also for the highest percentage of >$1,000,000 returns.
+5. Pull the list of top 10 states with the highest percentage of ` < $1` tax returns.
+Do this also for the highest percentage of ` > $1,000,000` returns.
 Can you think of contextual data that could help you understand these results better?

 6. Add any other charts or visualizations you think might help guide the decision-making at HUA.